dhurlburtusa/shortcuts/stripe/stripe-notes.md

 recurring basis, set up a marketplace, or simply accept payments.
 See https://stripe.com/us/payments for details.

 ### Checkout

 Checkout is an embeddable payment form for desktop, tablet, and mobile devices.
 See https://stripe.com/checkout for details.

+### Stripe.js & Elements

+Stripe.js is a JavaScript library for building payment flows.
+With it you can collect sensitive information from the user and create representative tokens.

+**Elements**

+Stripe Elements is a set of pre-built UI components for building your checkout flow and is available as a feature of Stripe.js.

 ## Use with WordPress